 Osma Udarna Brigada, 2

-International phone service is good and most PCVs get “prepaid” service to place calls.
-Bringing a U.S. phone is not recommended.
+Peace Corps North Macedonia will provide sim cards for cell phones to PC trainees during the first week in country.
+You will need to bring your own “unlocked” device or purchase a simple cheap one in country with staff’s assistance.
+International phone service is good and most PCVs get prepaid service to place calls.
 Your living allowance will include sufficient funds to cover reasonable cellphone usage.
-Many Volunteers make international and local calls by using Internet calling programs, such as Skype and Dial Pad.
+Many Volunteers make international and local calls by using Internet calling programs, such as WhatsApp and Skype.

 Housing and Site Location